Attorneys in Japan: Bar examination

 Before 2006, the bar examination consisted of three stages.
 The first stage, held in May, consisted of 60 multiple choice questions regarding constitutional law, civil law and criminal law.
 The second stage, held over two days in July, consisted of twelve essay questions regarding constitutional law, civil law, criminal law, commercial law, civil procedure law and criminal procedure law.
 The final stage, held in October, was an oral examination regarding constitutional law, civil law, criminal law, civil procedure law and criminal procedure law.
 Final results were published in mid-November.
 On average, 40,000–50,000 people took the first stage, 7,000–8,000 qualified for the second stage, and only 1,500 qualified for the oral examination each year.

 In 2006, a new bar examination was instituted with only two stages.
 The first stage is a one-day short-answer examination concerning the six laws as well as administrative law.
 The second stage is a three-day essay examination concerning public law, civil law and criminal law, as well as subjects that can be selected by the examinee (including labor law, environmental law, public international law, and private international law).
 In addition, a law school requirement was introduced.
 All bar examination participants must complete a two or three-year graduate law program, and are limited to taking the examination within five years after graduation.

 Those who have not graduated from law school may take the bar examination after passing a preliminary qualifying examination ("Yobi-Shiken").
 But passing a preliminary exam is still a minor path and most people are from law school.
 In 2015, the pass rate for the pre-examination was 3%.
 This path allows to skip law school and thus avoid paying high tuition.

-Japanese Bar exam is known as one of the most difficult exams in the world.
+The Japanese Bar exam is known as one of the most difficult exams in the world.
 Although the bar pass rates are getting higher after the structural reform in 2006, only around 20% of the law school graduates pass the bar.
 Therefore, the top law schools in Japan are competing with each other by achieving higher bar pass rate.
 Students can attempt to pass the bar only five times, after which they are disqualified.
 Until 2013, they could attempt the bar examination only three times.
 Most students study at independent private schools in order to pass the bar examination, in addition to law school.
 The average age of those passing the bar examination is 28–29 years old.